mahendrabairagi/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 ### Step 5 - Set up the core endpoints

 To be able to connect to Greengrass devices need to have an endpoint.
-This can be obtained automatically but currently that is only supported in the C++ SDK.
 For our workshop we need to define a known endpoint to use in test applications.

 While on the settings page for your Group look for the Core connectivity information section